+380 93 03 68 311

 Click on a marker to learn more about the location

-Businesses targeting the European or US markets most commonly choose jurisdictions such as the U.S., United Kingdom, Cyprus, Estonia, PolandThis addresses the key objective: running a business remotely in a jurisdiction with a strong reputation and access to essential payment processing tools.
+Businesses targeting the European or US markets most commonly choose jurisdictions such as the United States, United Kingdom, Cyprus, Estonia, PolandThis addresses the key objective: running a business remotely in a jurisdiction with a strong reputation and access to essential payment processing tools.

-Without Stripe or Paddle, a business risks losing 50% to 70% of its customers due to the complexity or lack of trust in alternative payment methods.
-Additionally, in Poland, even without a local office, it is relatively easy to open an account with a traditional bank, allowing the company to hold an account in its country of registration.
-All of these countries allow free movement of capital, which is particularly important for businesses serving clients globally.
+Without access to Stripe or Paddle, a SaaS company risks losing 50–70% of potential customers due to distrust in alternative payment solutions.
+In addition, in Poland–even without an office–it is relatively easy to open an account with a traditional bank, which makes it possible to have an account in the country where the business is registered.
+In all these countries, capital movement is free, which is especially important for companies working with customers worldwide.

 Taxation differs across each of the listed countries.
-The US is arguably the most complex in this regard, while Estonia is one of the most straightforward.
-However, it is important to note that companies registered in the EU have an easier path to obtaining a European VAT number and managing VAT obligations.
-If your primary market is Europe, having a European company will make you more relatable to your customers and automatically signal compliance with GDPR regulations.
+The United States can certainly be considered the most complex in this regard, while Estonia is the simplest.
+However, it is important to understand that European businesses find it easier to obtain an EU VAT number and administer VAT.
+If your primary market is Europe, an EU business will be more familiar to your customers and will be perceived by default as operating under GDPR rules.

 Country/Region